BY Jaeyong Park in Reviews | 22 MAR 17

 X: Korean Art in the Nineties

-Seoul Museum of Art, Korea
+A new opening at Seoul Museum of Art, Korea

-BY Park Jaeyong in Reviews | 22 MAR 17
+BY Jaeyong Park in Reviews | 22 MAR 17

 The opening of ‘X: Korean Art in the Nineties’, at Seoul Museum of Art (SeMA) in the middle of December 2016, coincided with weekly protests next to the museum following the impeachment of President Park Guen-hye, as part of